 This quaint traditional pub was named for a famous reel written about a woman who loved to highland step-dance in shoes stained with crimson paint.
 Owned by the famous musical Rankin family, the Red Shoe Pub features live performances every day of the week.
 The kitchen offers up fresh local mussels, steaming seafood chowder, rich salmon cakes, and mouth-watering hot pub pies.

-Hungry Cabot Trail travelers will be happy to encounter the Dancing Goat Bakery.
+Hungry Cabot Trail travelers will be happy to encounter the Dancing Goat Cafe & Bakery.
 This stylish café and bakery is the place to sip a cup of fair trade organic coffee, enjoy locally sourced cuisine, and fill up on fresh baked goods.
-Be sure to try the delicious Porage Bread, a traditional Celtic favourite.
+Be sure to try the delicious Porridge Bread, a traditional Celtic favourite.